 I see this season doing real well with the right wingers, ultra right wings and MAGA supporters, after all: they will see what can happen once a white woman, openly feminist becomes president.
 She even uses her pregnancy to gain sympathy and gets rid of all her enemies under the guise of progress.
 And that is my problem with this season.
 What it should have been is a controlled rendition of an autocrat, more stewing for well done meat, depicting the current state of affairs since it is clearly inspired by it, in a way that despite it being a woman president, we could still see what personal ambition looks like, in the world’s biggest public office.
-How it doesn’t matter who, what color or sex the dictator is: and how to spot one.
-Show that dictators will use whatever they can, even their own pregnancy to get what they want.
+How it doesn’t matter who, what color or sex the dictator is: and how to differentiate their spots from other ‘politicians’ with vested interests but not (entirely) criminal minds.
+They could have angled it to show that dictators will use whatever they can, even their own pregnancy, generally the most sacrosanct human states, to get what they want.
 What I got however was how manipulative women can be, and for that you can presumably just watch a season of Real housewives (am I right?).
 In my previous posts I had speculated that perhaps Claire Underwood has a conscious, and perhaps she sees herself as someone who can make real progress happen.
 Since personal ambition is usually fueled by the belief that one is deserving of a position, it was more natural for her tyranny to arise because she sees herself as most suited for the job.
 As being deserving of it, being more “Capable” than the others she see vying for the job.
-Her growth as a tyrant was missing, as all kinds of subplots based on historical petty rivalry and dysfunctional role of the “deep state” using some multimillionaires was played out, poorly.Was I asking for too much and too predictable?
+Her growth to a full blown tyrant was missing.
+We knew her ambitions and ruthless nature, but none of that vacuous.
+The worst was adding all kinds of subplots based on historical petty rivalry and dysfunctional role of the “deep state” using some multimillionaires was played out, poorly.Was I asking for too much and too predictable?
 I don’t know.
 But the corporate players that were brought in, instead of indulging more to Claire’s character, did not inspire any awe in me.
 It could have been done well, but wasn’t.

 The pervasive problem of American shows is exactly this: maintaining only a superficial semblance to anything real.
 Not only were the Shepherds lukewarm, in season 6(or 5) it was Doug Stamper’s insistence on clearing the dead Francis’s name via a posthumous presidential pardon was just beyond explanation.
 Not to mention the family melodrama of the powerful Shepherd sibs, where the the sister’s son- initially shown to be a ruthless technocrat, on top of spying apps and clandestine deals, has an emotional collapse on account of being adopted.
 Okay, it wasn’t a real collapse, but it was still pretty silly.